 Discover how to align and group shapes in Excel!
 Learn how to use the ‘bring the front’ and the ‘send to back’ functions.

 We can create all kinds of UI components!
 The limit is set only by your imagination.
-In other words, in this chapter, we’ll show you how to make complex shape based layouts that allow divers usage.
+In other words, in this chapter, we’ll show you how to make complex shape-based layouts that allow diverse usage.

 How to Align Shapes?